 All of the blood bag kits I’ve seen on Amazon include printed blood bag stickers.
 Some have the blood type already printed on them but the kit I purchased came with blood type sheets which two of each blood type which I thought was more fun.
 The one I chose also had a section to add a name so you can keep track of your own blood bag.

-I didn’t add the labels to my blood bags until after I filled them because I wanted to be able to easily rinse off the bags if I got them sticky while filling them.
+I didn’t add the labels to my blood drinks until after I filled them because I wanted to be able to easily rinse off the bags if I got them sticky while filling them.
 It wasn’t as messy as I thought it might be and I didn’t need to do that.
 Because the blood bags have a rounded shape once filled, the labels would have been easier to apply and looked better if I had put the labels first.

 - 5 cups cranberry juice cocktail